ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/databases_mongodb_actually.md

 IMAGE HERE

 For example, dbuser1 would be the value for MONGO_USERNAME.
 Copy the value for MONGO_PASSWORD and go back to mLab.
 Click the tab called 'Users' and click the 'Add database user' button.
-Use dbuser1 (for example) and past the password in the corresponding fields.
+Use dbuser1 (for example) and paste the password in the corresponding fields.

-Now you have mLab set up with a database and collection and your mlab is connected to your Heroku account through the variables.
+Now you have mLab set up with a database and collection and your mLab is connected to your Heroku account through the variables.

 # Step 6: Implement MongoDB in your Python file